johannfaouzi/pyts/doc/modules/image.rst

 :class:`GramianAngularField` creates a matrix of temporal correlations for each :math:`(x_i, x_j)`.
-First it rescales the time series in a range :math:`[a, b]` where :math:`-1 \leq a < b \leq 1`.
-Then it computes the polar coordinates of the scaled time series by taking the :math:`arccos`.
+First it rescales the time series in a range :math:`[a, b]` with :math:`-1 \leq a < b \leq 1`.
+Then it computes the polar coordinates of the scaled time series by taking the :math:`:\arccos`.
 Finally it computes the cosine of the sum of the angles for the Gramian Angular Summation Field (GASF) or the sine of the difference of the angles for the Gramian Angular Difference Field (GADF).